I’ve failed over and over again in my life, and that is why I succeed. – Michael Jordan

-When everything is said and done, if you simply do not have the passion or willingness to learn and better yourself as a basketball player and a team, than you might as well give up before you start.
-Life is all about learning, basketball is all about learning, and in many ways basketball is all about LIFE.
+When everything is said and done, if you simply do not have the passion or willingness to learn and better yourself as a basketball player and a team, then you might as well give up before you start.
+Life is all about learning, basketball is all about learning, and in many ways, basketball is all about LIFE.
 YES, that’s right, basketball is about life.

 Did you know that how you play the game of basketball is exactly how you “currently” live out your life?
-If you react emotionally on the basketball court, than you most likely react emotionally in real life.
-If you hesitate and make poor decisions on the basketball court, than that is also a reflection of your life.
+If you react emotionally on the basketball court, then you most likely react emotionally in real life.
+If you hesitate and make poor decisions on the basketball court, then that is also a reflection of your life.

-Conversely if you are calm and collected on the basketball court, no matter what is going on around you, than this is a good indication of how you live your life when put under pressure.
-This is why it is so very important to have a willingness to learn from your experiences on the court to help better yourself, not only as a player, but also as a human being for the rest of your life.
+Conversely, if you are calm and collected on the basketball court, no matter what is going on around you, then this is a good indication of how you live your life when put under pressure.
+This is why it is so very important to have a willingness to learn from your experiences on the court to help better yourself, not only as a player but also as a human being for the rest of your life.

 Beware of the Following…